Are unhealthy sleeping habits quietly undermining your nutrition, energy, and overall wellbeing?

 To combat this, try replacing late-night snacks with herbal teas or calming bedtime rituals to signal to your body that it’s time to rest.

-For tips on creating a restorative sleep routine, read our article “How to Rest Well in a Busy World: 10 Secrets for Modern Women”.
+For guidance on creating a restorative sleep routine, we suggest our article “How to Rest Well in a Busy World: 10 Secrets for Modern Women”.

 Breaking the Cycle of Poor Sleep and Poor Nutrition